idiap/bob/python/doc/Dependencies.rst

 * `Dvipng`_: is required for LaTeX-like code conversion to HTML.
 Not having it will cause equations to be displayed using LaTeX-code instead of being nicely formatted.
+* `LaTeX`_: if it is installed, the target ``sphinx-latex`` will generate a PDF (or DVI) document for the user guide.
+Otherwise, only the latex dump out of sphinx is produced during the build.

 .. note::
    If your OS cannot satisfy the minimal required versions of the packages, you